 Trial is rarely the answer and something we try to avoid at all costs.
 Nonetheless, our partnership and extension of your team, includes a trial-ready team of lawyers.
 We have broad experience before judges and juries, defending clients in single-plaintiff and multi-plaintiff trials and arbitrations.
 As a firm, we have begun trial in nearly 900 jury trials, 250 non-jury trials, tried over 300 trials to verdict, and handled over 275 arbitrations.
 Our team of highly successful litigators are also members of the American Board of Trial Advocates (ABOTA), one of the preeminent national organizations for experienced trial lawyers.

 - Plaintiff v.
 Credit Union – Plaintiff’s attorney sent a demand letter asserting multiple claims including harassment, disability discrimination, failure to engage in the interactive process, wrongful denial of CFRA/FMLA leave, retaliation and wrongful termination.
-The response to the demand letter provided evidence and authorities showing that the termination was justified due to performance deficiencies, not due to any retaliation or discrimination.
+Our response to the demand letter provided evidence and authorities showing that the termination was justified due to performance deficiencies, not due to any retaliation or discrimination.
 Ultimately, plaintiff abandoned her claims without filing a lawsuit.

 - Employee v.
-Credit Union – Binding arbitration resulting in defense award in favor of our client, a prominent Southern California credit union.
+Credit Union – Binding arbitration resulting in a defense award in favor of our client, a prominent Southern California credit union.
 Plaintiff, an officer, claimed he was terminated due to disability discrimination and sought in excess of one million dollars.
-The arbitrator found plaintiff failed to provide any medical information to demonstrate he needed any accommodation, and that the termination was not based on his disability.
+However, the arbitrator found plaintiff failed to provide any medical information to demonstrate he needed any accommodation, and that the termination was not based on his disability.